-The snow cover duration modelled with MAR is also comparable with those measured by the IMS satellite data (NOAA, NSIDC, 2004) for the years 2000-2001 and 2001-2002 (Fig. 6).
-Regarding modelled and observed snow cover duration for these two years, three main characteristics can be pointed out: (1) snow cover duration is very heterogeneous along the Himalayan mountain range, with values ranging from 0 15 to 365 days, because of the high spatial variability of the altitude.
-(2) The snow cover duration exceeds half of the year over large areas of Western and Eastern parts of the Himalayan mountain range.
-(3) Snow cover duration takes very low values over the Tibetan plateau, often ranging between 0 and 10 days per year, and reaching a hundred of days in only small areas of this region.
+(NOAA, NSIDC, 2004) for the years 2000-2001 and 2001-2002 (Fig. 6).
+Regarding modelled and observed snow cover duration for these two years, three main characteristics can be pointed out: (1) snow cover duration is very heterogeneous along the Himalayan mountain range, with values ranging from 0 to 365 days, because of the high spatial variability of the altitude.
+(2) The snow cover duration exceeds half of the year over large areas of western and eastern parts of the Himalayan mountain range.
+(3) Snow cover duration is very low over the Tibetan Plateau, often ranging between 0 and 10 days per year, and reaching a hundred of days in only small areas of this region.

-A strong bias in the MAR simulation is visible in the Eastern part of Himalaya, where the snow cover duration is largely underestimated (Figs. 5c and 6).
+A strong bias in the MAR simulation is visible in the eastern part of Himalaya, where the snow cover duration is largely underestimated (Figs. 5c and 6).
 Part of this bias is certainly explained by an underestimation of snowfall.
 Therefore, the high precipitation rates found in TRMM and ERA-INTERIM in this region are certainly more realistic compared to the APHRODITE network and the MAR simulation (see Fig. 4).
-In the centre 25 and the Western parts of our domain, we found a better agreement between modelled and observed snow cover duration patterns (Fig. 6), providing confidence in the snowfall simulated with MAR.
-In particular, we distinguish in our simulation two parallel and longitudinal areas of the Western part of our domain with high values of snow cover duration.
+In the central and the western parts of our domain, we found a better agreement between modelled and observed snow cover duration patterns (Fig. 6), providing confidence in the snowfall simulated with MAR.
+In particular, we distinguish in our simulation two parallel and longitudinal areas of the western part of our domain with high values of snow cover duration.
 These are induced by local topography characteristics, and are clearly visible both in MODIS (Fig. 5d) and IMS (Fig. 6a and b) observations.
 Such a characteristic pattern is reproduced with the MAR model due to its high spatial resolution.
 Nevertheless, it is quite challenging to estimate the precipitation rate in this region.
-Even with

-- a quite realistic pattern of snow cover in central and Western Himalaya, the simulated snow cover duration is relatively over-estimated in comparison with the IMS observation, which may be induced by too strong levels of snowfall in the MAR simulation.
-Applying RCMs in this region, Dimri et al. (2012, 2013) have found also high precipitation rates in this region in comparison with the gridded estimation of the APHRODITE - network.
+Even with a quite realistic pattern of snow cover in central and western Himalaya, the simulated snow cover duration is relatively over-estimated in comparison with the IMS observation, which may be induced by too strong levels of snowfall in the MAR simulation.
+Applying RCMs in this region, Dimri and Niyogi (2012) and Dimri et al. (2013) have found also high precipitation rates in this region in comparison with the gridded estimation of the APHRODITE network.
 The high levels of snow cover extent observed during the end of the winter in this region are necessarily induced by snowfall occurring in fall or in winter.
-Therefore, in agreement with Dimri et al. (2012, 2013), we also suggest that APHRODITE data underestimates precipitation in this region.
+Therefore, in agreement with Dimri and Niyogi (2013) and Dimri et al. (2013), we also suggest that APHRODITE data underestimate precipitation in this region.
 Finally, the real precipitation rates in these regions are likely higher than the APHRODITE estimation and lower than those simulated with MAR.

-According to the observations (Fig. 6a and b), the snow cover extent is larger in spring 2001 than in spring 2002 in Western and central Himalaya.
-This is the contrary in the Eastern part of the Himalaya, where snow cover is reduced in spring 2001 in comparison with spring 2002.
-Even if two years of simulation is a period too short to discuss the ability of our model to simulate the snow cover interannual variability, we see these the ability of our model to simulate the snow cover interannual variability, we see these snow cover variations from spring 2001 to spring 2002 to be partly reproduced in our simulation.
-In further study with the possibility to perform longer simulations, we can therefore expect our RCM to be able to simulate the snow cover interannual variability.
+According to the observations (Fig. 6a and b), the snow cover extent is larger in spring 2001 than in spring 2002 in western and central Himalaya.
+This is the contrary in the eastern part of the Himalaya, where snow cover is reduced in spring 2001 in comparison with spring 2002.
+Even if two years of simulation is a period too short to discuss the ability of our model to simulate the snow cover interannual variability, we see these snow cover variations from spring 2001 to spring 2002 to be partly reproduced in our simulation.
+In a further study with the possibility to perform longer simulations, we can therefore expect our RCM to be able to simulate the snow cover interannual variability.

-5.2 Simulated snowfall
+6.2 Simulated snowfall